MagnusNilsson/TeamHealthCheck/README.md

 **Questions**
 1. Do you feel like the team has the skills, tools and resources required to do your job?
 1 - 5
 2. Do you trust your team members to reliably complete quality work on time?
 1 - 5
-3. Do you feel like you can hold team members accountable if they don’t do their job properly?
+3. Do you feel like the team can hold team members accountable if they don’t do their job properly?
 1 - 5
-4. Do you feel like you have the necessary support from any stakeholders or outside actors you depend on?
+4. Do you feel like the team has the necessary support from any stakeholders or outside actors you depend on?
 1 - 5

 ## Structure and clarity
 **What is this?**